slott56/py-web-tool/src/pyweb.rst

 HTML
 ~~~~

-No additional setup is required for HTML.
-However, there's often
-a fairly large amount of HTML boilerplate, depending on the CSS
+There's often a fairly large amount of HTML boilerplate.
-requirements.
+Currently, the templates used do **not** provide any CSS classes.
+For more sophisticated HTML documents, it may be necessary to
+provide customized templates with CSS classes to make the
+document look good.

 Structural Tags
 ---------------